ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

 multiple containers to be created, started, and connected together automatically.

-CamCOPS provides a Docker setup to make installation easy.
+CRATE provides a Docker setup to make installation easy.
 This uses Docker Compose to set up several containers, specifically:

 - a database system, via MySQL_ on Linux (internal container name ``mysql``);